Generalized $\eta$-pairing approach to interacting non-Hermitian systems in arbitrary dimensions: Abstract

 \section{Abstract}

-Describing and understanding the physical properties of quantum many-body non-Hermitian systems is a challenging task.
-In this work, we generalize the eta-pairing theory to non-Hermitian Hubbard models on arbitrary lattices and find many novel phenomena without Hermitian analogs.
+Developing a general and rigorous analytical approach to non-Hermitian quantum many-body systems is a challenging task.
+Here, we generalize the eta-pairing theory to very general non-Hermitian Hubbard models and find many novel phenomena without Hermitian analogs.
 For instance, the Hermitian conjugate of an eta-pairing eigenoperator may not be an eigenoperator, eta-pairing eigenoperators can be spatially modulated, and the $SU(2)$ pseudospin symmetry may not be possible even if $H$ commutes with the eta-pairing operators.
 Remarkably, these novel non-Hermitian phenomena are closely related to each other by several theorems we establish and can lead to, for example, new types of eta-pairing operators (e.g., the notion of \emph{non-Hermitian angular-momentum operators}) and the anomalous localization (e.g., the skin effect) of eta-pairing eigenstates.
 Some issues on the $SO(4)$ and particle-hole symmetries are clarified.
 Our general eta-pairing theory also reveals a previously unnoticed unification of these symmetries of the Hubbard model.
-To exemplify these findings, we first propose the Hatano-Nelson-Hubbard model.
-In this interacting non-Hermitian system without even the bulk translation invariance, the right and left two-particle eta-pairing eigenstates are exponentially localized at opposite boundaries of the chain.
+To exemplify these findings, we first propose the one-dimensional Hatano-Nelson-Hubbard model (with or without the bulk translation invariance) and show that the right and left two-particle eta-pairing eigenstates are exponentially localized at opposite boundaries of the chain.
 Then, we generalize this model to two dimensions and find that the eta-pairing eigenstates can exhibit the first- or second-order skin effect.
-Finally, a general two-sublattice model is constructed to realize all of the non-Hermitian eta-pairing phenomena.
-This work provides a new and rigorous theoretical framework for studying novel physical phenomena (e.g., the skin effect) in interacting non-Hermitian many-body systems, even in arbitrary spatial dimensions and without the bulk translation symmetry.
+Finally, to realize all of the non-Hermitian eta-pairing phenomena, we construct a general two-sublattice model that is defined on an arbitrary lattice; this model can also reveal the eta-pairing structure [e.g., the $SO(4)$ symmetry] in systems with Hermitian hoppings, including the original eta-pairing theory for square lattice, the extension to triangular lattice, and some topological systems.
+Our results establish a new and rigorous theoretical framework for studying novel quantum phenomena in interacting non-Hermitian many-body systems, even in arbitrary spatial dimensions and without the bulk translation symmetry.